-USAID Power Distribution Program (PDP) is part of the assistance and support which the United States Government provides through USAID to the Government of Pakistan in its efforts to reform the power sector to overcome the current energy crisis.
-The Program aims at working with Pakistan’s nine government-owned power distribution companies (DISCOs) to improve their operational and financial performance in terms of reducing losses, increasing revenues, and improving customer services, so that the companies can achieve a level of performance commensurate with that of well-run utilities around the world.
-The Program also works with Ministry of Water and Power (MWP), and the National Electric Power Regulatory Authority (NEPRA) to improve governance, regulatory framework and management of the power sector.
-The Program ultimately works to eliminate the need for subsidies and for delivery of more and reliable power to the customers.
+The USAID Power Distribution Program (PDP) is part of the assistance and support which the United States Government provides through the United States Agency for International Development (USAID) to the Government of Pakistan in its efforts to reform the power sector to overcome the current energy crisis.
+The Program aims at working with Pakistan’s nine government-owned power distribution companies (DISCOs) to improve their operational and financial performance by reducing losses, increasing revenues, and improving customer services, so that the companies can achieve a level of performance commensurate with that of well-run utilities around the world.
+The Program also works with the Ministry of Water and Power (MWP), and the National Electric Power Regulatory Authority (NEPRA) to improve governance, and the regulatory framework and management of the power sector.
+The Program ultimately works to eliminate the need for subsidies and for the delivery of an increased supply of reliable power to consumers.

-This 5-year Program started off in September, 2010 and was designed to be implemented under two components but later it was extended and a third component has been added.
+This five-year program began in September 2010 and was designed to be implemented under two components but which was later extended to include a third component as well.

-- Conduct operational audits of power distribution companies in governance, engineering & operations, commercial & financial management, human resources, communications, and customer service.
+- Conduct operational audits of power distribution companies in governance, engineering and operations, commercial and financial management, human resources, communications and customer services.

-- Develop and implement performance improvement action plans for each company.
+- Develop and implement Performance Improvement Action Plans for each distribution company.

-- Provide capacity building and training to DISCOs staff in strategic planning, planning and engineering, human resource, customer service, lineman safety, commercial & financial management, and communications.
-Also help the DISCOs upgrade their training centers with proper tools and equipment.
+- Provide capacity building and training to DISCOs’ staff in strategic planning, planning and engineering, human resources and lineman safety, commercial and financial management, and communications and customer services.
+Also help DISCOs in upgrading their training centers to include proper tools and equipment.